schatzlab/genomescope/README.md

     $ Rscript genomescope.R reads4.histo 21 4 100 output4
     $ Rscript genomescope.R reads5.histo 21 5 100 output5

 This will produce the results in the final report table.
+The code first creates a subset of the T. aestivum genome for testing, and removes the > symbol and any Ns.
+Then it runs parameteranalysis.py to produce the simulated reads from the T. aestivum genome.
+Then jellyfish count gets the kmer reads.jf files and jellyfish histo produces the reads.histo files.
+Finally, genomescope.R is run on the reads.histo files and the output is stored to different output files.

 ## Getting Started